Methylene Blue

 Terminology

 • USP: United States Pharmacopeia.
-Pharmaceutical purity standard required for human use.
+A pharmaceutical purity standard relevant to human-use sourcing.

 • ETC: Electron Transport Chain.
-The mitochondrial inner-membrane protein complexes that produce ATP.
+The mitochondrial inner-membrane system that moves electrons to help make ATP.

-• SSRI / SNRI: Selective Serotonin Reuptake Inhibitor / Serotonin-Norepinephrine Reuptake Inhibitor.
-Antidepressant classes contraindicated with methylene blue.
+• SSRI / SNRI: Selective serotonin reuptake inhibitor / serotonin-norepinephrine reuptake inhibitor.
+Common antidepressant classes that can interact dangerously with methylene blue.

-• 503A: Compounding pharmacy classification for patient-specific prescription compounds.
+• 503A: U.S. compounding-pharmacy classification for patient-specific prescription compounds.

 Dosing & Protocols